-Marketing Strategy of Chevron analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Chevron analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Chevron marketing mix, help the brand succeed in the market.

 Let us start the Chevron Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Chevron marketing strategy can be explained as follows:

 Chevron deals with all products related to oil, geothermal energy and natural gas.
 Their marketing mix product strategy includes lubricants, petrochemicals, additives and fuels.
 Chevron sells renewable sources of energy such as Hydrogen, Geothermal, Wind power, fuel cells, bio fuel and solar.
 It has classified its products separately for individual customers whom they call motorists and businesses.
 Products for motorists include fuels and stations while the businesses include special fuels for Marine businesses, Aviation businesses, additives, chemicals, fuels, Base Oils and process fuels.

 The aviation supplies include Jet fuels and aviation gasoline.
 For marine businesses it has exclusive marine lubricants.
 Chevron's base oil includes ISODEWAXING while its process oil includes ParaLux.
 The company’s some other products are Ursa, Oronit and Delo.

 Image: company website

 Below is the pricing strategy in Chevron marketing strategy:

 Since Chevron and Exxon Mobil are close competitors for the market leader position and Chevron been second, both influence the prices of the products in the market.
 Chevron has the capability of raising the prices of fuel and affecting the market prices.